vitmalina/w2ui/readme.md

 ## Building

-I use ANT to build the project.
-It does the following
+I have switched to Grunt as a build tool.
+You will find Gruntfile.js in the root.
+You still can build with ANT if you are more comformatble with it.
+Both processes will produces same w2ui.js and w2ui.css files.
+Grunt has a few more tasks, such as watch, to auto compiles less and js files as you develop.
+Both tools will do the following:

-- Compiles LESS files
+- Compile LESS files
-- Concatenates and minifies CSS files
+- Concatenate and minify CSS files
-- Concatenates and minifies JS files
+- Concatenate, uglify and minify JS files

-In order to be able to use ANT, you will need to install Node.JS and NPM on your machine, then run the following command to install dependencies
+To use ANT, you will need to install NodeJS and NPM, then run the following command to install dependencies

 ```
 sudo npm install less -g